bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 ## Introduction

-About a week ago I was scrolling Twitter when I came across the following tweet from Armani Ferrante, a software engineer at [Alameda Research](https://www.alameda-research.com/).
+About a week ago I was scrolling through Twitter when I came across the following tweet from Armani Ferrante, a software engineer at [Alameda Research](https://www.alameda-research.com/).

 [![Armani Ferrante Tweet](tweet.jpeg)](https://twitter.com/armaniferrante/status/1434554725093949452)